pablodcruz/Mexico250210/Project Iterations/project-1-guidelines.md

 - **Testing & Logging:**
   - **Testing:**
     - Continue to implement unit tests (using JUnit 5) for your service layer.
+Implement at least 10 unit tests.
     - (Optional) Consider adding integration tests for your Spring MVC endpoints.
   - **Logging:**
     - Configure Logback to log significant events and errors in the application.